brandonrumer/Cisco/MultiCommand/README.md

 ## Prerequisites

-This script was a 'branch' of SingleCommand.py, and leverages NetMiko vs Paramko.
+This script was a 'branch' (quoted bc it's not a real git branch) of SingleCommand.py, and leverages NetMiko vs Paramko.

 ### Note